Working with benchmarks and vulnerability sources

 The Create Configuration Compliance Report page opens.
 For the steps to create a configuration compliance report, see Create a configuration compliance report.

-Click Benchmarks > Vulnerability to open the Vulnerability Benchmarks page.
+Click Standards > Vulnerability to open the Vulnerability Standards page.

 Expand Tanium Vulnerability Library to see the three vulnerability sources provided by Comply: